 - If you have “alignment” issues with a yellow lane and a red cross, untick a lane and tick it back on.
 Note this indicator lets you still run a race but that lane will not get a time

 - If you get some crazy time (this is from the USB Hub getting disrupted), it will be best to try and go back to “set up” and come back into the “race” screen and do a test race.
-Otherwise, you may have to turn off RaceHQ – unplug the timing hub – wait one minute – plug the hub back into the laptop via a new USB port – restart RaceHQ and set up again (note the latest 3 series 3.22.86 onwards has this fixed)
+Otherwise, you may have to turn off RaceHQ – unplug the timing hub – wait one minute – plug the hub back into the laptop via a new USB port – restart RaceHQ and set it up again (note the latest 3 series 3.22.86 onwards has this fixed)

 Using two or more systems at the same location

-If you are using two or more timing systems on the track then you need to make sure you only have one system in the setup screen at one point in time.
+If you are using two or more timing systems on the track then you need to make sure you only have one system on the setup screen at one point in time.
 Also, make sure you do not have your hub firmware 1.20 as this will cause issues.
-If two or more systems are in the setup screen at the same time then these systems will be seeing and talking to other systems at the same time...which will cause issues.
+If two or more systems are on the setup screen at the same time then these systems will be seeing and talking to other systems at the same time...which will cause issues.

-So you can either make sure you only have one system set up and talking to their respective wireless hardware units at one point in time.
+So you can either make sure you only have one system set up and talk to their respective wireless hardware units at one point in time.
 Once that first system is in Race mode then you can turn on your next timing station and repeat the process.

 Otherwise, if you use the "Use Preconfigured List" option found in Setting General then you can lock the gate/s and start device/s to a single laptop.

 Follow these steps to pair your devices to your laptop...Note you will only be able to use these gates/start devices with that laptop, so mark them to make sure they all stay together.